aws-samples/policy-as-code/content/checkov/scanning/index.en.md

 ---
 ### Checkov Scanning
 * Checkov has a large built in library for a variety of AWS Resouces for multiple Languages.
+* The main reason for AWS Developers to use Checkov is support for CloudFormation and Terraform

-* Create a new file called `cfn.yaml` and add this content to new file
+* Create a new file called `cfn.yaml` and add this content to new file or download the file from the assets repo
-* This Role has a very dangerous admin policy which a developer should not adding to any IAM Role, Checkov will find multiple issues with the policy
+* The template contains a role has a very dangerous admin policy which a developer should not be adding to any IAM Role, Checkov will find multiple issues with the policy.
+There is also a default S3 Bucket here which will trigger a handful of less critical findings that we will use an example.
+* See code below
 ```yaml
 Resources:
   TestSecurityGroup: